Haringey in Bloom 2024

 • Reducing single-use plastics

-• Using non-plastic or recycled materials (pots, planters, mesh, etc)
+• Using non-plastic or recycled materials (for example: pots, planters and mesh)

 • Using rainwater or greywater